-He adds, ‘yes, it needs a full restoration.
-But there is no structural rust and very little surface rust, including in the driver’s side footwell and the front right wing.
+He adds: ‘Yes, it needs a full restoration, but I wouldn’t sell it.
+There is no structural rust and very little surface rust, including in the driver’s side footwell and the front right wing.
 Body is galvanised steel and a lot of the paint has peeled off.
 There are some panels which still retain original paint in good condition, so getting an exact colour match is possible.’

 - Further reading: Ant Hill Mob, on Classic & Sports Car